SolaceLabs/solace-integration-guides/docs/_guides/websphere-liberty.md

 ### Solace JMS provider Configuration

-The following entities on the Solace PubSub+ event broker need to be configured at a minimum to enable JMS to send and receive messages within the WebSphere Application Server Liberty.
+The following entities on the Solace PubSub+ event broker need to be configured at a minimum to enable JMS to send and receive messages within the WebSphere Liberty application server.

 * A Message VPN, or virtual event broker, to scope the integration on the event broker
 * Client connectivity configurations like usernames and profiles